MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-marker-detection.md

 >This is a preview feature.
 >[!INCLUDE[cc_preview_features_definition](../../includes/cc-preview-features-definition.md)]

 Use physical markers to improve the precision and persistence of media that's placed using the [View in MR](./mixed-reality-component-view-mr.md) and [View Shape in MR](./mixed-reality-component-view-shape.md) controls.
-The topic covers how to enable marker detection and how to add markers to your space.
+This topic covers how to enable marker detection and how to add markers to your space.

 ## Prerequisites
 In addition to the standard device compatibility requirements outlined in [add mixed reality controls to your canvas app](./mixed-reality-overview.md) marker detection requires physical markers to be present in your space.